 - A. Affray.
 An instance of fighting in a public place that disturbs the peace. - B. Serious assault.
 An assault in which a Class A or Class B weapon is used to commit the assault. - C. Serious battery.
-Committing battery using a Class A or Class B weapon or causing serious injury. - D. Assault/threat.
+Committing battery using a Class A or Class B weapon or causing serious injury. - Assault/threat.
 Assault/threat is to cause physical harm to another person with or without the use of a weapon that includes all of the following elements: 1) intent an intention that the threat is heard or seen by the person who is the object of the threat; 2) fear a reasonable fear or apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.
-An intentional threat by words or action to do harm to another person, coupled with apparent ability to carry out the threat, and/or committing anact that creates a well founded fear in such person that such violence is imminent.

-- E. Battery.
+- E.D.
+Battery (Aggravated Felony).
 The physical use of force or violence by an individual against another.
 The attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury.
-An intentional touching or striking another person without their consent or against their willor causing bodily injury to another person.
-In the case of "battery on a School Board employee" or "Law Enforcement Officer" under Section V, Sub Section B, there must be evidence of an unprovoked, deliberate act with intent to cause physical harm to the person. - F. Injury. - 1.
+If the incident involves a Class A or Class B Weapon, said incident shall be documented as weapon-related per SESIR guidelines. - Note: In the case of "battery on a School Board employee" or "Law Enforcement Officer" there must be evidence of an unprovoked, deliberate act with intent to cause physical harm to the person. - F.E.
+Injury. - 1.
 Minor Injury: An injury which solely requires immediate first aid. - 2.
-Serious Injury: An injury which requires treatment by professional medical personnel. - G. Change in Placement.
-For a student with a disability, any disciplinary removal for more than ten (10) consecutive school days or for more than ten (10) days cumulatively in a school year. - H. Days.
-Days shall be construed to be school days (as determined by the applicable school calendar) whenever mentioned in this policy. - I. Grand theft.
-Taking property worth \$300 or more. - J. Hazing.
+Serious Injury: An injury which requires treatment by professional medical personnel or injury which involves a substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental faculty."
+18 U.S.C.
+1365(h)(3). - G.F.
+Change in Placement.
+For a student with a disability, any disciplinary removal for more than ten (10) consecutive school days or for more than ten (10) days cumulatively in a school year. - H.G.
+Days.
+Days shall be construed to be school days (as determined by the applicable school calendar) whenever mentioned in this policy. - LH.
+Grand theft.
+Taking property worth \$750 or more. - Hazing.
 Any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student at a school with any grades 6 through 12 for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a school with any grades 6 through 12.
 Hazing includes, but is not limited to: - a.
 Pressuring, coercing, or forcing a student into: - 1.
 Violating state or federal law; - 2.
-Consuming any food, liquor, drug, or other substance; or - 3.
-Participating in physical activity that could adversely affect the health or safety of the student. - b.
-Any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements.
-Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective. - K. Mood-Altering Substance.
+Consuming any food, liquor, drug, or other substance; or - Participating in physical activity that could adversely affect the health or safety of the student. - b.
+Any brutality of a physical nature, such as whipping, beating, branding, or exposure to the elements. - Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective. - K.J.
+Mood-Altering Substance.
 Any substance that is or may be detrimental to the user or to others Examples of mood-altering substances may include, but are not limited to: - 1.
 Alcohol or alcoholic beverages - 2.
 Marijuana (less than 20 grams) - 3.
-Hallucinogens/chemical intoxication - 4 Inhalants - 5.
-Over-the counter medication taken in excess of the manufacturer's recommeded dosage limit
+Hallucinogens/chemical intoxication - 4.
+Inhalants - Over-the counter medication taken in excess of the manufacturer's recommended dosage limit